LambdaGaming/ToolGun/SETUP.md

 # Software Setup
 ## Raspberry Pi OS
-The tool gun currently requires the Raspberry Pi OS version that's based on Debian 12 (Bookworm).
-Other versions will not work properly due to missing packages and requiring different steps to get everything setup.
+The tool gun currently requires the Raspberry Pi OS version that's based on Debian 12 (Bookworm) or newer.
+Older versions will not work properly due to missing packages and requiring different steps to get everything setup.

 ## [Main Program](https://github.com/lambdagaming/toolgun)
 The main tool gun program can be downloaded by typing `git clone https://github.com/lambdagaming/toolgun` in the terminal.
 The program can be launched by running the ToolGun.sh file located in the main toolgun directory, once all of the dependencies are installed.
 See below for more info.